YoYoGames/GMEXT-GameCenter/README.md

 ## Important

 Do not download from the **main branch** this branch is a work in place branch and probably has features that might be broken or not working properly, please download from the releases panel (right side instead).

+---

+## Documentation

+The partial documentation of the API is included in the extension asset (included files).
+The demo project has a set of new functions that are not yet fully documented.
+We are in the process of moving the documentation to GitHub wiki.